yanrongshi/website/content/zh-cn/docs/reference/access-authn-authz/rbac.md

 <!--
 ClusterRoles have several uses.
 You can use a ClusterRole to:

-1. define permissions on namespaced resources and be granted access within individual namespace(s)
+1. define permissions on namespaced resources and be granted within individual namespace(s)
-1. define permissions on namespaced resources and be granted access across all namespaces
+1. define permissions on namespaced resources and be granted across all namespaces
 1. define permissions on cluster-scoped resources

 If you want to define a role within a namespace, use a Role; if you want to define